 For our Consent Order online service we charge a fixed fee of £600 including VAT where we will prepare a Consent Order and supporting documents.
 Included in this fee is a 1-hour video or telephone conference to discuss details of the financial agreement reached between you.
 The meeting is entirely guided by your needs and is designed to answer any questions you may have.
 Following the conference, we will draft a Consent Order for your approval.
 If you require any further information click the button above to request a free callback.

-Can I prepare my own consent order?
+Can I prepare my own consent order online?

 What is an alternative to a Consent Order?